The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 09 The Bears Ballet

 This is a bass clarinet feature.
-The bass clarinet should use a neck strap to stand for this movement.
+The bass clarinet may wish to use a neck strap to stand for this movement.

-If the conductor and members of the orchestra are so moved and are not otherwise engaged, they can stand and strike a pose during those moments as an encouragement to the audience to participate.
+If the conductor and members of the orchestra are so moved and are not otherwise engaged, they can stand and strike a pose during those moments and encourage the audience to participate.

 10 Waltz of the Ducks

 There are noisy ducks in the orchestra!
 The English Horn and both bassoons plus a percussionist with a duck call will quack/honk like ducks and geese in several places, with the double reeds using multiphonics.
+The honks should be short and unmetered, just as one hears when feeding ducks in a park.
 The orchestra’s job is to play the waltz as a serious concert waltz so that the crazy honking stands in stark contrast.

 11 The Birthday Finale